iyadlhassani-stack/llm-behavior-playground/README.md

 The goal is not to build applications, but to understand:

-- How decoding strategies affect output
+- How decoding strategies influence output
 - Why responses vary across runs
-- When models hallucinate
+- When structure breaks
+- How randomness impacts reproducibility
-- Why constraints are probabilistic, not guarantees
+- Why constraints are probabilistic rather than guaranteed

-Each notebook isolates **one specific mechanism** of language model behavior.
+Each notebook isolates **one specific behavioral mechanism** of language models.

 > Philosophy:
 > If you cannot explain why the model changed its output, you do not understand the model.